 Insults of being stupid to follow a magical sky god or being backward in thinking that marriage is a unique relationship between a man and woman.
 Fellow believers it is time to learn to shake it off!
 Even better it is time learn to despise the shame heaped on us by society so that we too can see the “joy” set before us.
 Paul in his letter to Timothy encourages Timothy to not be ashamed of the prison that Paul is in.
 Paul does not want Timothy ashamed at the suffering that would come from sharing the good news about Jesus.

 Therefore do not be ashamed of the testimony about our Lord, nor of me his prisoner, but share in suffering for the gospel by the power of God.
 2 Timothy 1:8 ESV

 When I think of this shame that society brings it is a personal shame that is very real for the person that must bear up under the glare of being pushed out of the market square.
-It is a shame for refusing to condone the sexualized nature of society, and a shame for believing that God is the creator and not a randomness that the every so sure atheist “scientist” demands everyone follow.
-However the most real and intense shame that I must learn to despise is that of sharing Jesus to a culture that thinks such things should be kept private.
+It is a shame for refusing to condone the sexualized nature of society.
+It is a shame for believing that God is the creator and not a randomness that the every so sure atheist “scientist” demands everyone follow.
+However the most real and intense shame that I must learn to despise is that of sharing Jesus.
+Society and culture wants everyone to think such things should be kept private.

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
 Romans 1:16 ESV

 Shame is not part of God’s plan for His children.
-It is time to stop placing shame on ourselves because of what other people think and remember that the only real shame has been undone by what Christ did on the cross for us.
+It is time to stop placing shame on ourselves because of what other people think.
+Remember that the only real shame has been undone by what Christ did on the cross for us.